 3) Data gathering

-4) Data analysis and dissemination
+4) Data analysis, usage for decision-making process and dissemination

 Country-level data on financial inclusion inform the national policymaking processes and are more detailed than global-level data, e.g. due to disaggregation by administrative units.
 Global-level data on financial inclusion are mostly used for country-to-country comparisons as well as for assessing trends on financial access around the world.
 Harmonization of definitions and standardization of data collection methodologies are necessary to generate useful global-level data and benchmarks.